indigo-dc/indigo-datacloud-releases/indigo1/cpr1.md

 **CloudProviderRanker** is a standalone REST WEB Service which ranks cloud providers basing on rules implemented with the [Drools framework]( http://drools.org/)

+The CloudProviderRanker checks if preferences have been specified; if they have, then they have absolute priority over any other provider's information (like monitoring data).

+If preferences are not specified, for each provider the rank is calculated as sum of SLA's rank and a combination of monitoring data, each of them conveniently normalized with weight specified in a Ranker's configuration file.

 **Summary**:
 * [Release Notes](#id1)
   * [What's new](#id2)